sxppro/sxppro/README.md

 - ⚡ Fun fact: ...
 -->

-🛠 I like web development across the stack (React/Next, Vue/Nuxt w/ various backend integrations)
+🛠 I like web development across the stack

 🥰 I love design and anything user interface or user experience related